Research Centres and Networks

 Other strategic links

-Internally to Lancaster we have active links with the operational research group based in the Department of Management Science - including co-running of the STOR-i doctoral training centre - and the CHICAS group from the Medical School.
+Internally to Lancaster, we have active links with the operational research group based in the Management Science Department - including co-running of the STOR-i doctoral training centre - and the CHICAS group from the Medical School.

 Further afield, we have strategic links with Science for Innovation in Norway and the Naval Postgraduate School, University of Washington and Northwestern University in the US as well as a range of collaborators from other scientific disciplines and from industry.